dcunited001/dcunited001.github.io/_graphics/2017-01-04-webgl-gpu-prng.md

     // - i explored this because i didn't understand how Assembler could process/encode
     //   values *and* instructions in total binary. this was before i had ever
     //   programmed.
-    gl_FragColor = vec4(0.0, 0.0, 0.0, 0.0);
+    // - OMFG WHY ARE BITMASKING OPS NOT INCLUDED IN WEBGL? gl_FragColor = vec4(0.0, 0.0, 0.0, 0.0);

     if (showX) {